 - Drink plenty of fluids.
 This will help to clear your bladder.

-- Limit certain activities, such as driving, working, and doing strenuous exercise, until you have recovered.
+- Limit specific activities until you have recovered.

 Call Your Doctor

 - Catheter stops draining or falls out (if you had a catheter placed)

 - Heavy bleeding or clots in the urine

 - Pain, burning, urgency, or increased frequency of urination

 - Signs of infection, including fever and chills